 Sales and marketing training options

-Sales and marketing training and development should be part of the way you manage employees from the outset, starting with a well-planned induction programme for new employees.
+A marketing training plan should be part of the way you manage employees from the outset.
+Start with a well-planned induction programme for new employees.

 As with any form of training, you should look for reputable suppliers offering training courses with a record of delivering results.
 Look for recommendations from business contacts and trainers with appropriate marketing qualifications and accreditation.